unthingable/monster-jam/docs/README.md

     * **Show pretty shift commands in matrix**: when enabled, holding **SHIFT** will change the colors of the top row of the clip matrix buttons to indicate that they are special (like in DbM)
 * **Step Sequencer**
+  * **Note interlace**: control how long note rows are wrapped, depending on Grid settings
+    * On: rows grouped by note (each note row wrapped individually)
+    * Off: single row per note (the whole pattern is wrapped)
   * **Alternating row colors**: in step sequencer, each note row gets a different color
   * **Step sequencer pattern follow**: active step sequencer pattern page will automatically follow playing position
   * **Step sequencer note preview**: pressing steps in sequencer will play corresponding notes